swcarpentry/DEPRECATED-bc/python/testing/Readme.md

     try:
         total = sum(numlist)
         length = len(numlist)
-    except ValueError:
+    except TypeError:
-        print "The number list was not a list of numbers."
+        raise TypeError("The number list was not a list of numbers.")
     except:
         print "There was a problem evaluating the number list." return total/length